Rural solar for small businesses to avoid power outagesKimroy Bailey

 OK TeamKB, enough about cars and gas and mileage lets equate this to batteries by saying the faster you take the energy from your battery the lower the Amp Hours.
 And No, I do not mean the faster you use the power stored the faster it finishes.
 But the faster you use power, the less power you will have to use.
 Deep cycle solar energy batteries are rated for 20-hour usage.
 Therefore my 115AH batteries will give me about 5.75AH of power each hour for 20 hours.
 If I try to use all the power in one hour instead of the full 115AH I will only have about 80AH instead.

 How many batteries do you need

-How much will you need to spend for a rural solar system
+How much will you need to spend on a rural solar system

-The cost for a renewable energy system unfortunately is not black or white.
-Prices are based primarily on a customers monthly energy consumption and type of appliances used.
-Nonetheless A J$300,000 or U$3,000 can acquire a simple renewable energy system design.
+The cost of a renewable energy system, unfortunately, is not black or white.
+Prices are based primarily on a customer’s monthly energy consumption and type of appliances used.
+Nonetheless, A J$300,000 or U$3,000 can acquire a simple renewable energy system design.
 Especially relevant, you will be able to purchase the items below for a simple system set up.

 4 Solar Panels rated at 250W = $80,000

 Solar Mounting and Connector + Wire = $20,000

 4 Trace Batteries 6 Volts rated at 115AH = $48,000